JusticeProject/Members-On-The-Record/docs/README.md

 * Install [Python](https://www.python.org/downloads/)
 * If uploading results to GitHub or Google Drive then config/Credentials.txt and src/UploadResults.py should be updated.
 * Install [Git](https://git-scm.com/downloads) command line utility.
-* If Congress members' images are to be scanned for any text, then install [Tesseract](https://tesseract-ocr.github.io/tessdoc/Installation.html).
 * Run the following commands at a command prompt to finish the installation:
 ```bash
 pip install tweepy